-Finally, what follows is not a rigid blueprint or set of "how-to" specifications.
-Rather than providing definitions that describe "typical" or "average"-or even "ideal"- examples of each element, what follows are distinctions that clarify the full domain of possible examples represented by each term.
+It is important to keep in mind that what follows is not a rigid blueprint or set of "how-to" specifications.
+Rather than providing definitions that describe "typical" or "average"-or even "ideal"- examples of each term, what follows are distinctions that clarify the full domain of possible examples represented by each term.
+It is a document intended to create new space for clarity, collaboration, discovery, and invention for those with the shared ambition-to create and sustain community-based, learner-centered ecosystems that interweave the assets, experiences, and wisdom of local communities and the virtual world to support the growth and development of our children to lead meaningful, fulfilling lives of their own design.